duniter/duniter-v2s/docs/api/runtime-calls.md

 claim membership
-it must fullfill the requirements (certs, distance) for main wot claim_membership is called automatically when validating identity for smith wot, it means joining the authority members
+it must fullfill the requirements (certs, distance) TODO #159 for main wot claim_membership is called automatically when distance is evaluated positively for smith wot, it means joining the authority members

 #### renew_membership - 2

 <details><summary><code>renew_membership()</code></summary>

+Taking 0.0158 % of a block.

 ```rust
 ```